Fumohouse/Fumohouse/docs/src/design/core/@fumohouse-base.md

 1. The order in which modules are loaded shall be determined by a topological ordering of the dependency graph.
 1. Each module must contain a module manifest `module.tres` next to its `plugin.cfg`.
-The manifest should store dependencies, entry point scene, autoloads, restricted API usage, etc.
+The manifest stores dependencies, entry point scene, autoloads, restricted API usage, etc.
 1. Each module may contain a Debian-format `COPYRIGHT.txt` next to its `plugin.cfg` to declare copyright information.
-1. Autoload classes/scenes should be registered per-module and be managed by one Godot autoload that loads all module autoloads and and exposes them similar to Roblox's `game:GetService()`.[^autoload]
+1. Autoload classes/scenes are registered per-module and managed by one Godot autoload that loads all module autoloads and and exposes them similar to Roblox's `game:GetService()`.[^autoload]
    1. For type safety, module autoloads should have a global class name and return their instance through a `get_singleton` static function.
    1. Autoloads are not available earlier than `_ready`.